trk5150/DBSOMA/README.md

 ## Supportive_scripts

 This repository also contains several python scripts that were used for various data processing and endpoint analyses.
 However, their general usability is not optimized.
-I would recommend personalized analyses users based on their exact needs, using these scripts only as guides.
+I would recommend users personalize analyses based on their exact needs, using these scripts only as guides.
 Scripts:
--
--
--

 This Repository also contains R scripts used to generate GoTerm analysis plots
 Script:

--
+This Repository contains Bash scripts which serve as exmapls for how to run the various jar files.

 ## License
 MIT License